enriquesuarezzz/shamelu/README.md

-# NextJS + Tailwind CSS Ecommerce with Firebase and Strip
+# NextJS + Tailwind CSS Ecommerce with Firebase and Stripe

 This is a Next.js eCommerce application designed for selling fashion products.
 It uses Firebase as the database and Stripe for processing payments.